1 General Principles top

 In most fractures, the cast is maintained for 4-6 weeks.
 Once the initial swelling has subsided, the cast is changed with careful maintenance of position.
 It may be prudent to obtain a check radiograph in the new cast to make sure that no displacement occurred as the cast was changed.

-In fractures which had significant displacement, even if well reduced in the initial cast, there is a significant risk of subsequent displacement and they should be monitored carefully with radiographs at one and two weeks.
+In fractures which had significant displacement, even if well reduced in the initial cast, there is a significant risk of subsequent displacement and they should be monitored carefully with early radiographs at one and two weeks.

 Although a fracture may be remanipulated within two weeks of the injury, if a fracture displaces in a cast, the deformity should either be accepted or the fracture might be better managed with ORIF.

-The joints at each end of the cast must be left free to move during the period of casting.
+The joints at each end of the cast must be left free to mobilize during the period of casting.
 Avoid extending the cast too close to the elbow anteriorly (which prevents elbow flexion).
 Pay particular attention to leaving the metacarpophalangeal joints (MCPJs) free.
 Failure to do this will result in capsular contracture and loss of MCPJ flexion.

 The patient should be encouraged to extend the fingers and make a fist many times daily.